Due to a private event, several locations across National Gallery Singapore will be closed on Friday, 13 March 2026. Click here for more information

 Inspired by our exhibition Fear No Power: Women Imagining Otherwise, this panel is co-organised with Association of Women for Action and Research (AWARE) and looks at how policies affecting women’s lives in Singapore have shifted and manifested over the years.

-With perspectives from AWARE, activists, and community organizers, we explore how structures can both open and close doors, and what it takes to build a society that protects women’s rights.
+With perspectives from AWARE, activists, and community organisers, we explore how structures can both open and close doors, and what it takes to build a society that protects women’s rights.

 The Powers That Shape Us